Understanding How Family Roles & Behavior

 It can be very difficult to know who is helping and who is hurting without an expert’s input.
 That’s why working through the problem with the help of an intervention specialist is so vital.
 Emotionally driven decisions and those made in a flooded emotional state can be difficult to deliver effectively.
 Those members affected by the addiction are almost always unable to simultaneously be the counselor and the family.
 There is far too much going on making it near, if not entirely impossible to see the forest for the trees.

-When Families Change So Does the Addiction
+When Families Change So Does the Addiction and Mental Health

 It is important for family members to know what they are up against.
 This includes Identifying family roles and behaviors that may affect positive outcomes.
 Knowing what a substance use disorder is and how a family becomes consumed in it allows for better judgement and decision making.
 In any other aspect of medical conditions and care most families would allow themselves the opportunity to learn from professionals.
-With addiction it is often not the case.
+With addiction, it is often not the case.
 Families who surrender and become aware of how the addiction and their behavior is impacting the rest of the family is the first step towards achieving the goal of positive change and wellness.

-What a family expects or waits for from the substance abuser, is often what is needed for themselves.
+What a family expects or waits for from the substance user, is often what is needed for themselves.
 A person who suffers from a substance use disorder almost always never sees the need for positive change if the family system surrounding it prevents it.
 While most families are waiting for them to ask for help or reach a bottom by way of consequences, it is the family that can be unknowingly standing in the way or reaching an emotional bottom themselves.
 It is difficult for a family to see that some of the ways they have been going about correcting the problem could be actually fulfilling an unconscious need within themselves.
 Nobody plans this, it just happens.